jeh0753/kruegerreplication/README.md

 A Replication of Alan Krueger’s "What Makes a Terrorist?"
 =========================================================

-This was my 2012 replication the work included in Alan Krueger's 2007 book "What Makes a Terrorist?".
+This was my 2012 replication of Appendix 2.1 of Alan Krueger's 2007 book "What Makes a Terrorist?".
 To follow this replication, access Krueger's original data from http://arks.princeton.edu/ark:/88435/dsp01zg64tk97j

 The paper was replicated as part of Professor Robert Pollin and Professor Michael Ash's Applied Econometrics course.
 This was the same class/cohort that led to the publishing of Thomas Herndon's influential 2010 paper 'Growth in a Time of Debt.'